waynodiablo/Oystercard/thermostat/0_challenge_map.md

 * Are you a better developer than you were yesterday?

-By the end of the week, the goal is to be able to answer yes to the week's primary question:
+By the end of the week, the goal is to be able to answer "yes" to the week's primary question:

-* Do you have an effective process for understanding unfamiliar language features and patterns?
+* **Do you have an effective process for understanding and using unfamiliar language features and idioms?**

-To guide your learning, ask yourself the following:
+To guide your learning, aim to be able to answer "yes" to these questions:

 * Can you use your knowledge of the constructor and prototype pattern to encapsulate behaviour?